-108. NARAL: Refusal Laws, supra note 6.
+113. NARAL: Refusal Laws, supra note 7, at 1.

-The first statute, the Health Programs Extension Act of 1973, allowed health care providers and individuals who benefited from government funding to refuse to provide abortion or sterilization services if doing so was against their religious or moral beliefs.
-However, in 1974, the statute was amended such that no individual could be required to perform-or assist in performing-any healthcare services or research activity funded by the HHS.
+individual could be required to perform-or assist in performing-any health care services or research activity funded by HHS.
 Following Congress's lead, forty-seven states and the District of Columbia (D.C.) passed laws permitting certain medical personnel, health facilities, and institutions to refuse to provide abortion care.